jobbogamer/jobbogamer.github.io/_posts/2012-12-11-longer-passcode-on-ios.md

 layout: post
 ---

 Use a passcode to keep your iPhone or iPad safe, but think four digit codes aren't long enough?
-Since iOS 5, there has been an option to swap the 4-digit numerical passcode for an arbitrary length alphanumeric one.
+Since iOS 5, there has been an option to swap the 4-digit numerical passcode for an arbitrary length alphanumeric one. <!-- more -->

 To set up a longer passcode, open Settings then select General → Passcode Lock.
 Now turn the Simple Passcode switch to the Off position.

 ![][img1]